ClevrSolutions/ATS-Documentation/ats-public-documentation/refguide/rg-version-2/results.md

 All the screenshots ATS takes during the test run are available under **Screenshots**.
 Screenshots are only taken if a test step fails.

 ![](attachments/results/result-log-screenshots.png)

+### 2.6 Recording

+The **Recording** tab plays a video recording of the test case execution.
+It is only available if the test has been executed on Browserstack.
+Please note that we do not store these recording, but we only link to the recorded videos from Browserstack.